Catarina Macario

-Catarina Cantanhede Melônio Macário (/pt-BR/; born October 4, 1999) is a professional soccer player who plays as a midfielder or forward for Women's Super League club Chelsea.
+Catarina Cantanhede Melônio Macário (/pt-BR/; born October 4, 1999) is a professional soccer player who plays as a midfielder or forward for San Diego Wave FC of the National Women's Soccer League (NWSL).
 Born in Brazil, she plays for the United States national team.

 Macario played college soccer for the Stanford Cardinal, where she won the 2017 and 2019 national championships and was twice awarded the Hermann Trophy, given to college soccer's best player.
 In 2021, Macario signed with Lyon and won the UEFA Women's Champions League in her first full season.
-She joined Chelsea in 2023.
+She joined Women's Super League club Chelsea in 2023.

 Macario made her senior debut for the United States in 2021.
 She won a bronze medal with the team at the Tokyo Olympics later that year.

 Early life

 Macario was born in São Luís, Maranhão, Brazil, to Ana Maria Cantanhede and José Melônio Macário.
 She started playing football at the age of 4, following the footsteps of her older brother, Estevão (known in the U.S. as Steve).
 She started playing in the academy of Flamengo in São Luís.
 She remained there for less than 6 months before switching to the Cruzeiro academy.
 At the age of 7, she moved with the family to Brasília, the capital of Brazil.
 In Brasília, Catarina played for the Santos academy, where she remained until she moved to the United States in December 2011.
 In Brazil, Catarina had always played for boys' teams and only started playing for a girls' team after arriving in the United States.
 In 2011, at the age of 12 and without speaking any English, Macario relocated with her father and brother to San Diego, California, in order to pursue her dream of playing soccer.
 Her mother, a doctor, remained in Brazil in order to financially support the family.
-While playing for the San Diego Surf as a youth player, she broke the all-time goalscoring record in the ECNL with 165 goals.
+While playing for the San Diego Surf as a youth player, she broke the all-time goal scoring record in the ECNL with 165 goals.